-Encrypted messaging app Telegram has expanded its group video calling feature that now allows up to 1,000 people to join a group video call.
+Encrypted messaging app Telegram has expanded its group video calling feature, allowing up to 1,000 people to join a group video call.

-The company said that its group video call allows up to 30 users to broadcast video from both their camera and screen — and now 1,000 people can watch anything from online lectures to live rap battles.
+The company said that its group video call allows up to 30 users to broadcast video from both their camera and screen.
+Now, 1,000 people can watch anything from online lectures to live rap battles.

 “We have also added screen sharing with sound to all video calls, including 1-on-1 calls — and much more,” it added.

-The company said that it will keep increasing this limit until “all humans on Earth can join one group call and watch us yodel in celebration (coming soon)”.
+The company said that it would keep increasing this limit until “all humans on Earth can join one group call and watch us yodel in celebration (coming soon)”.

 “To start a group video call, create a voice chat from the info page of any group where you are an admin — then turn your video on,” the company said.